leomarazzo/BCBAStockMarket/Readme.md

 * **Calculate Exponential Moving Average Crossover**: Calculates the EMA Crosover for one ore more symbols based on the Parameters.xlsx file.
 It saves the file in the Graphics folder.

 * **Simulate Exponential Moving Average Crossover**: Simulates parameters for the EMA Crossover to calculate the most profitable combination.
-It saves a results file with the symbol name in CSV format.
+It saves an Excel file with the 50 most profitable parameters

 * **Show EMA Crossover parameters**: Shows the Parameters.xlsx